 Before pollinating, you need to understand how the male and female flowers look.

 - Male flowers have straight and thin stems behind the petals.
 They have powdery, yellow pollens.

 - Female flowers have tiny immature zucchini fruit at the back of the petals.

 - It is best to hand pollinate them in the morning, as they open for a long duration at that time.

-The plant will be ready to harvest in 45 to 55 days when the squash becomes 6-10 inches in length.
-Do not pull them away from the plant and make a clean cut using a sharp knife.
+The plant will be ready to harvest in 45 to 70 days.
+When the squash becomes 6-10 inches in length, it’s time to harvest it.
+While picking, do not pull off the fruit away, hastily, from the plant, rather make a clean cut using a sharp knife.